Is Legal Debt Sabotaging Your Startup?

 • Warning Signs: Ambiguous terms, lack of key clauses (like non-competes or IP ownership agreements), or verbal agreements not put in writing.

 • Impact: Ambiguous or vague contracts can lead to disputes, breaches, or even invalid agreements.
+Our guide on Negotiating Your First Customer Contract covers the clauses that create the most risk for early-stage companies.

 2. Misclassified Employees and Contractors